rOpenSpain/CatastRo/README.md

 ## Query CPMRC

 It is possible, as well, the opposite.
-Given to the function `rc_coor` a cadastral reference, `rc_coor` returns its coordinates (lat,lon) in a particular SRS moreover the direction (town, street and number).
+Given to the function `get_coor` a cadastral reference, `get_coor` returns its coordinates (lat,lon) in a particular SRS moreover the direction (town, street and number).

 ```
-direction <- getCOOR(Cadastral_Reference, SRS,  Province, Municipality)
+direction <- get_coor(Cadastral_Reference, SRS,  Province, Municipality)

-# The argument SRS could be missed, in that case, `rc_coor` returns the coordinates with which the catastral referenced was registered.
+# The argument SRS could be missed, in that case, `get_coor` returns the coordinates with which the catastral referenced was registered.

 print(direction)
 ```